 Step 4: Bringing it all together.

 Now that you are back from your deep-dive conversations, hopefully a change of careers is beginning to emerge for you.
-Maybe you have an obvious clear-cut choice.
-Perhaps you have narrowed it down to a handful of possible paths, or have found a trend.
+Maybe you have an obvious clear-cut choice, have narrowed it down to a handful of possible paths, or have found a trend.
 All of those are good results.

 Step 5: Get clear on your criteria for happiness.

 While the idea of defining happiness as a checklist may sound strange, stay with me.
 Knowing what you need for happiness gives you a greater chance of aligning your career choices with what is true about you as a person.
 That, in turn, allows you to stay true to your values and purpose.
 A 2015 study by The Happiness Institute and Gallup found that alignment with purpose had the greatest impact on one's happiness at work — more than achievement, work-life balance, leadership, colleagues, or influence.

 Here is an example.
 Laurel, a young professional on a CPA track, was progressing through the ranks of her firm as expected, but felt that a spark was missing from her life.
 When asked to reflect on what her criteria for happiness is, Laurel came back with this list: